-The Office Manager is responsible for the direction of office staff within the Office of University Housing as it pertains to assignment and posting of charges to student accounts, and the coordination of communications with students.
-This position supervises the Receptionist, and student staff.
+The Assistant Director is responsible for the direction of office staff within the Office of University Housing as it pertains to assignment and posting of charges to student accounts, and the coordination of communications with students.
+This position supervises the Administrative Assistant.